rack-io/rackio-documentation/docs/cli.md

     app.run()
 ```

-These are two on the main core components of Rackio.
+These are two of the main core components of Rackio.
 With these you can define tags before running your app.